Clix (gamer): 2023: Free agency and controversial ban

 Amidst NRG stepping away from Fortnite, Conrod left NRG on January 25, 2023, becoming a free agent.

+Ahead of Chapter 4 Season 2, Epic Games introduced the North America Central server, located in Dallas, which would replace the North America East and West servers in competitive events.
+As a result, Conrod, who had previously played from Connecticut on the North America East region, moved to Dallas for lower ping.

 In a solo tournament on April 22, 2023, Conrod encountered a stream sniper who gave him items.
 Because Conrod accepted these items, he was banned from competitive for 14 days and disqualified from competing in the Chapter 4 Seasons 2 and 3 FNCS tournaments, which made it impossible for him to qualify for the 2023 Global Championship, although he was later allowed to play the Chapter 4 Season 3 FNCS.
 Conrod argued that he was trying to prove that the player was, in fact, stream sniping, hoping to get them banned. "#FreeClix" trended as a result of the ban, and the ban was widely criticized by fellow Fortnite players.

-Conrod ended up qualifying for the 2023 Global Championship with Shane 'EpikWhale' Cotton through the FNCS Last Chance Major.
+Conrod ended up qualifying for the 2023 Global Championship with Shane "EpikWhale" Cotton through the FNCS Last Chance Major.

 2023–present: XSET part-ownership and high FNCS placements

 On October 10, 2023, ahead of the 2023 Global Championship, Conrod was announced as a new player and part-owner of XSET.
 At the Global Championship, Conrod and Cotton placed 52nd out of 73 teams, earning $2,000 each.

 Conrod and Cotton kept playing together in 2024, earning Conrod another 4th place in the Chapter 5 Season 1 FNCS, and $30,000 in prize money.

-After placing poorly in the Chapter 5 Season 2 FNCS, Conrod split with Cotton, instead teaming up with European player Harry 'Veno' Pearson, who moved to North America as a result, with the goal to qualify for the 2024 Global Championship.
+After placing poorly in the Chapter 5 Season 2 FNCS, Conrod split with Cotton, instead teaming up with European player Harry "Veno" Pearson, who moved to North America as a result, with the goal to qualify for the 2024 Global Championship.

 After day one of Chapter 5 Season 3's FNCS, on July 28, 2024, Conrod and Pearson were 1st on the leaderboard.
 The duo, however, ended up placing 4th after day two, albeit qualifying for the Global Championship and earning $30,000 each.
 At the 2024 Global Championship, Conrod and Pearson placed 11th, earning them $12,000 each.

-Together with Jaxon 'Eomzo' Fretz and Ben 'Higgs' (f.k.a.
-'Batman Bugha') Anderson, Conrod placed 3rd and 2nd respectively in Chapter 6 Seasons 1–2's FNCS tournaments, qualifying them to the 2025 Global Championship and earning them a combined $126,000.
+Together with Jaxon "Eomzo" Fretz and Ben "Higgs" (f.k.a.
+"Batman Bugha") Anderson, Conrod placed 3rd and 2nd respectively in Chapter 6 Seasons 1–2's FNCS tournaments, qualifying them to the 2025 Global Championship and earning them a combined $126,000.
 At the 2025 Global Championship, the trio placed 18th, earning $7,000 each.